xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

 ## Homework

  * Mar.
+21, 2024
+   * Complete Activity 2.6.3.
+   * If you are rusty in finding the tangent line equation and chain rule or if you want to see some application problems, you should also complete Activity 2.5.4.
+   * Complete Homework 9 and aim to complete Homework 10 by next Tuesday.

+ * Mar.
 19, 2024
    * Complete Activity 2.5.3 and Activity 2.6.2.
 Let me know if you want to present.
    * Start working on Homework 9 (and Homework 10 where there are derivatives involving log) in WileyPLUS.